front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

 Thus, if you've overridden the `theme/modules/Router/DispatcherQuery.gql`, please make sure to replace `url` by `path`.
 If you've changed the `Dispatcher.js` itself, please contact us.

+### Removing LinearIcons in favor of SVG icons

+LinearIcons was based on a font containing all the icons.
+It can behave weirdly when the users have a slow connection or specific font settings.
+We've removed it in favor of SVG based icons.

+If you are using a font icon in your project, please make sure that everything still works as expected.
+If not, you can copy the content of the file `"~theme/components/atoms/Icon/UNSAFE_LinearIcons"` in your own CSS to get the old behavior back.

+### All `<ResizedImage />` components removed in favor of `<Image />`

+The `<Image />` component that is an improved version of the deprecated `<ResizedImage />` is now in place in all the components that need to display an image in Front-Commerce.

+This also means that if you didn't override a component using `<ResizedImage />` but still relied on the class `.image` in your CSS, this could change how it is displayed.
+Please check for reference of `.image` in your CSS to make sure that everything still works as expected.

+### Search now only returns relevant results

+In previous versions, we displayed search results by sorting by relevance.
+However this means that if you typed "skirt" you could have some bags popping at the end of the search.
+To avoid any weird results, we are now only displaying relevant results.
+This also means that there are more scenarios where you can have no result.

+If you need to get the old behavior back on your project, please contact us.

 ## `1.0.0-beta.3` -> `2.0.0-rc.0`

 `1.0.0-beta.4` and `1.0.0-beta.5` versions were bugfixes releases which required to be done so that some projects could move forward.
 It was safe and seamless to update to these versions.